Whatsapp

 Meals budget: Please allow USD 50 - 100 for meals not included.

-Single room: Please note that if you have booked the "Single Room" option for the Inti Raymi tour, you receive your own single room for all overnights.
+Solo Traveler: Please note that if you have booked the "Solo traveler" option for the Inti Raymi tour, you receive your own single room for all overnights.

 Salkantay Trek Machu representative